Red Žiča monastery

 Also, in the first part of the church (narthex), you can see some replicas of the most significant frescoes from Serbian monasteries.
 One of them is the famous fresco of the White angel from the monastery Mileševa.
-On the upstairs there are also some frescoes form 1233 and 1234, but this part is closed for tourist visits.
+On the upstairs, there are also some frescoes from 1233 and 1234, but this part is closed for tourist visits.

 Important note: taking photos inside the church is strictly forbidden.

-More about the frescoes and how they look like, you can see here.
+More about the frescoes and what they look like, you can see here.

-How to reach Žiča and time for a visit
+How to reach Žiča and the time for a visit

 And according to the legend, the location of the monastery Žiča was carefully chosen.
 It is located in the fertile valley of River Ibar.
 And something more: it is at the same distance from Byzantine Constantinople and from Latin Rome.